 There are numerous resources available on-line and at UConn to receive help for mental health concerns and to learn more about suicide prevention.

-Please note that UConn Student Health and Wellness operates a 24/7 On-Call service (during the academic year) for mental health crises and advice nurse, while anyone immediate and life-threatening emergencies should contact 911 right away.
+Please note that UConn Student Health and Wellness operates a 24/7/365 on-call service for mental health support.
+For anyone with an immediate and life-threatening emergency please call 911.

 Resources for support: